t3dotgg/inSquare/README.md

 INFO
 ------------
-inSquare is a popular Pebble watchface designed to minimally display information in a tasteful manor. inColor, the Pebble Time version, in progress!
+inSquare is a uniquely minimal watchface designed for the Pebble and Pebble Steel.
+A simple square with the numbered time inside, inSquare takes the minimalist digital concept and makes it elegant.
+With a simple customization page allowing for 3 different, unqiue modes, as well as a "vibrate on disconnect" toggle, inSquare is a great option for your wrist.
+With 200 users and counting, inSquare is a well loved watchface by both it's users and developers

 CREDITS
 ------------
-inSquare was developed by [Theo Browne](http://TheoBrowne.com)
+inSquare is developed by [Theo Browne](http://TheoBrowne.com)

 inColor is being developed by [Theo Browne](http://TheoBrowne.com) and [Gregory Bartell](http://gregorybartell.com)